absmach/magistrala-docs/docs/dev-guide/kubernetes.md

 kubectl get pods -n smq
 ```

-## Upgrading the Supermq Chart
+## Upgrading the Magistrala Chart

-To upgrade your Supermq deployment — whether you're:
+To upgrade your Magistrala deployment — whether you're:

 - updating to a **newer chart version**,
 - applying changes to your `values.yaml`, or